zuozhenggh/learning-library/developer-library/converged-db-with-oas/oas-environment-setup/oas-environment-setup.md

       Password 	: Oracle_4U

-## Step 3: Create A Connection To Database
+## STEP 3: Create A Connection To Database

 1. From Home screen, click on **Create** button and select **Connection**.